-Trump unveils sweeping plan to ‘transform’ America’s immigration system
+Trump unveils plan to ‘transform’ America’s immigration system, focus on high-skilled workers

 NUNES TO DEMOCRATS: DON'T JUST CRITICIZE TRUMP'S IMMIGRATION OVERHAUL, INTRODUCE YOUR OWN PLAN

+Trump said the proposal would also require immigrants to be financially self-sufficient, learn English and pass a civics exam before admission.

+"Through these steps, we will deliver an immigration system that strengthens our traditions, our culture and our values," he said.

 The plan could face some opposition from some conservatives as it does not reduce overall rates of immigration.
+Mark Krikorian of the Center for Immigration Studies, which advocates for lower levels of immigration, called it a "positive effort" but flagged the failure to reduce legal immigration levels.

+"This plan represents a very positive effort on immigration, and includes important provisions such as limits to chain migration, closing the loopholes that are allowing the flow of drugs and migrants at the southern border and a crackdown on visa overstays," he said in a statement.
+"It is concerning there was no mention of E-Verify.
+However, it is not likely to become legislation, but is rather a statement of the president's goals.
+As such, the fact that it does not even call for a modest reduction in total immigration, but instead offsets decreases with increases in 'skills-based' immigration, is very concerning."

 But Trump said the plan will present a “clear contrast” with Democrats’ immigration plans.